jeevandeepj994/anolis_perf/Documentation/admin-guide/cgroup-v2.rst

 	- user_usec
 	- system_usec

-	and the following five when the controller is enabled:
+	and the following six when the controller is enabled:

 	- nr_periods
 	- nr_throttled
 	- throttled_usec
+        - current_bw
 	- nr_bursts
 	- burst_usec